 WELCOME TO PRISM REVIEW

 Psst . . . we’re open for submissions.
-Follow the link for more info or submit here.
+Follow the links for more info or submit here.

 Prism Review Gets Reviewed!

 Nice!
-Newpages.com has a thoughtful and generous review of our recent Issue 13.
+Newpages.com has a thoughtful and generous review of our Issue 13.

 On May 20, 2013, we launched Prism Review #15.
 We announced the winners of our poetry contest (Jonathan Greenhause’s “El Pasado Convertido en Fiera”) and short story contest (Lucian Childs’ “Carbon Copies”), and staffers read their favorite pieces.
 A big shout-out to photographer Anita Bunn whose lithograph adorns our cover, fiction editor Estella Gonzalez, contest judges (Karen Lee and Sandra Ramos O’Briant), photographer Rafael Anguiano, and all students on the editorial staff this year.